Understanding What Makes a DWI a Felony: Key Factors Explained

 Prior Convictions: Repeat Offense Felony Thresholds

 The most common answer to what makes a DWI a felony involves prior conviction history.
 Most states elevate charges to felony status upon third or fourth offenses within specified lookback periods.
-Texas classifies third DWI within any timeframe as third-degree felony carrying 2-10 years prison.
-California designates fourth DWI within 10 years as felony punishable by 16 months to 3 years state prison.
+Texas classifies a third DWI as a felony offense, while California may designate a fourth DWI within 10 years as a felony under certain circumstances.

 New York elevates charges to felony upon second DWI conviction within 10 years if the first offense was also within 10 years, creating complex calculation requirements.
 A prior felony DWI always counts toward future charges, meaning later arrests qualify as felonies even decades later.